voxelacrobat/MRI-T1-Mapping-Segmentation/README.md

 5. Plot source images, ground truth mask and predictions as image files for the validation dataset

-All results were published on Scientific Reports (https://www.nature.com/articles/s41598-024-69529-7)
+All results have been published on Scientific Reports (https://www.nature.com/articles/s41598-024-69529-7).